jkaashoek/senior_thesis/README.md

 ## Figures

 Copies of figures.
 Most figures are saved as .svg files because paper figures were compiled using Powerpoint.
-Any figures that were includes directly in the paper are saved as .pdf.
+Any figures that were included directly in the paper are saved as .pdf.
 Images are organized by chapter.